VimanyuAgg/Have_a_seat/README.md

 Owners will get a valuable information on his dashboard via ML algorithm based on time slots of his restaurants, in order to give offers to targeted customers.
 These customers are crunched out by Epsilon- Greedy algorithm, their emails are fetched and sent to owner’s dashboard.

-Flow diagram for Customer:
+##Flow diagram for Customer:

-Architectural Flow Diagram for Restaurant Owners Screenshots & Explanation Of Application
+##Architectural Flow Diagram for Restaurant Owners

+##Screenshots & Explanation Of Application

-Welcome Page for Customer and Owner
+###Welcome Page for Customer and Owner

-This is the default landing page when a user (either customer/owner) enters the website : https://haveaseat.mybluemix.net ​ .
-This page contains the basic introduction to the concept of “Have A Seat” as well as provides the links to facebook page of Have A Seat, contact information form at the end.
-User input ​ fields are protected from XSS attacks and SQL Injection.
+This is the default landing page when a user (either customer/owner) enters the website : https://haveaseat.mybluemix.net .This page contains the basic introduction to the concept of “Have A Seat” as well as provides the links to facebook page of Have A Seat, contact information form at the end.
+User input fields are protected from XSS attacks and SQL Injection.

-Search page with search results and the “available seats“ on the restaurants This page gives the live status of seats availability when user searches based on location and/or restaurant name.
-User input is filtered in the search box so that the search works even if the user enters keywords without spaces, in different cases (upper/lower) etc. ​ Customer need not login to view the live seat availability.
+Search page with search results and the “available seats“ on the restaurants

+This page gives the live status of seats availability when user searches based on location and/or restaurant name.
+User input is filtered in the search box so that the search works even if the user enters keywords without spaces, in different cases (upper/lower) etc.
+Customer need not login to view the live seatavailability.

-Seats view of restaurant for customer persona :
+###Seats view of restaurant for customer persona :

 Customer can select the available/white seat(s) from the seat layout.
 User is given a ticker to contact the Have A Seat development team in case he/she has any concerns.
 Customer can also send reviews regarding the restaurant on this page.
 The ​user reviews are fed to a sentimental analysis using NLTK